yxyzyxy/yxyzyxy.github.io/_pages/ent.md

   2. Exponentiation
   3. RSA Encryption algorithm (public and private key)
   5. Elliptic Curves (if time permits)
-We will have to learn how to program a bit in either Python or Sage to do the RSA encryption algorithms.
+We will learn enough programming in Python to be able to perform encryption algorithms.